 Unreal Engine 4 is a complete suite of game development tools made by game developers, for game developers.
-From 2D mobile games to high-fidelity VR experiences to console blockbusters, Unreal Engine 4 gives you everything you need to start, ship, grow and stand out from the crowd.
+From mobile games to high-fidelity VR experiences to console blockbusters, Unreal Engine 4 gives you everything you need to start, ship, grow and stand out from the crowd.

-For more information on licensing terms, check out our EULA FAQ.
+For more information on licensing terms, check out our EULA.
 Restrictions are minimal, so you can dive right into making your project without worry.

 Get Unreal Engine 4 here, and with one free download access all engine features, the full suite of integrated tools, and the C++ source code for the entire engine.
 You’ll find documentation, tutorials and support resources, plus tons of free content, including templates, sample games and complete projects to quickly get on your way to building anything you want!

 Epic regularly releases new versions which include updates, improved features, community contributions and bug fixes.
 We also share live changes to source code through GitHub.

 Once you ship your game or application, you pay Epic 5% of gross revenue after the first $3,000 per product per calendar quarter.
 For a more detailed explanation of how that works, see the EULA and our product release page.
 We also offer custom license terms to companies who prefer to pay an upfront license fee in order to lower the royalty rate.

 To access the C++ source code via GitHub, see here.